-1. We’ve successfully survived the countless invites to summer activities.
+I’ve successfully survived the countless summer invites.

 For us “quiet ones,” weekends are practically sacred.
 They provide us with precious recoup time.
 But in the summer months, weekends often become stuffed full of social obligations, and even the vacations we planned with the intent of relaxing hardly ever achieve that goal.

-2. It’s finally socially acceptable to be a hermit.
+It’s finally socially acceptable to be a hermit.

 As much as introverts may adore the idea of fall, sometimes the days can become mundane when we start doubling down on work or our studies.
-Also, with the days getting shorter, some introverts start feeling the onset of the “winter blues,” becoming lethargic and depressed.
+Also, with the days getting shorter, some of us start feeling the onset of the “winter blues,” becoming lethargic and depressed.
 (Introverts may be even more prone to the winter blues than extroverts.)
 So here are three ways introverts can keep their spirits up and take full advantage of this glorious season.

 1. Plan a baking day.